 An affordable, high-value, and compact weight bench, the FLYBIRD Adjustable Workout Bench is a great pick for those who aren't focused on lifting super-heavy weights.

-At under $200, you can’t do much better for an adjustable bench than the FLYBIRD Adjustable Weight Bench.
-It comes with seven back pad positions, four for the feet pad, and three for the seat.
+At under $200, first-time home gym owners can’t do much better for an adjustable bench than the FLYBIRD Adjustable Weight Bench.
+It comes with seven back pad positions, four feet pad positions, and three seat positions.
 That’s more than some benches on this list that are double, and even three times, the cost.

 For those looking for compact exercise equipment, this bench is at the top of our list.
 It’s only 49.2 inches in total length (most are 50 or a little more), and when folded it goes to around 30 inches in total length.